ECP-WarpX/impactx/examples/fodo_tune/README.rst

 Tune Calculation in a Periodic FODO Channel
 ===========================================

-This is identical to the FODO example, except that tracking for 100 periods is used to extract the horizontal tune.
+This is identical to the :ref:`FODO example <examples-fodo>`, except that tracking for 100 periods is used to extract the horizontal tune.

 Stable FODO cell with a zero-current phase advance of 67.8 degrees, corresponding to Qx = Qy = 0.1883.